- Fee assured

 Dr Raghuram has experience in managing patients with conditions such as sarcoidosis and pulmonary fibrosis.

 Dr Raghuram has an enduring interest in teaching and has a Masters in Healthcare education from Bristol University.
-He is the Head of the Postgraduate School of Medicine in the Severn region and an Host and Chair of Examiners for the MRCP.
+He is the Head of the Postgraduate School of Medicine in the Severn region and an Host and Chair of Examiners for the MRCP both in the UK and overseas.

 He is the Linacre Fellow at the Royal College of Physicians of London with responsibilities for the college tutors and associate college tutors in the country.